-Permit - Professional Adu Inspection Landing Page Template
+Permit - Professional ADU Inspection Landing Page Template

 Permit is a permit professional ADU inspection landing page template built for a single independent inspector serving homeowners, general contractors, and design-build firms.
 It uses a split-screen layout, draggable before/after sliders, and a focused lead form to convert anxious mid-build visitors into booked inspections before the city arrives.